borismus/spectrogram/README.md

   to the frequency you click on.

-# Using the Spectrogram component
+# Using the Polymer component

 Simplest possible version: